Swiping on Bumble is all fun and games, right up until you realize it’s up to

 If you don't hear back after reaching out, move on!
 According to dating coach

 Veronica Grant, you won’t want to waste your time with someone who isn’t responding or matching your energy.
-The dating pond is vast and there will always be someone else to talk to on Bumble — and beyond.
-With that in mind, read on for 25 ways to get people talking on dating apps.
+The dating pond is vast and there will always be someone else to talk to on Tinder or Bumble — and beyond.
+With that in mind, read on for 31 ways to get people talking on dating apps.
 “Your travel photos are amazing!
 When did you go to Alaska?”

 “Travel always seems to make it onto people's dating profiles," Grant says, which is why this topic is often the easiest place to start.
 Scroll through their bio in search of a vacation pic, then go ahead and ask bout it.